ArpadGBondor/Leave-Management/README.md

 - Managers and Owners can use this page to view team members’ calendars for planning and monitoring availability.
 - Calendars update automatically when leave requests are created, approved, rejected, or modified.

+### Team's pending requests

+- Restricted to: Managers and Owners.
+- Shows all pending leave requests submitted by team members.
+- Managers and Owners can:

+  - Review request details (dates, type, notes, workday count)
+  - Approve a request
+  - Reject a request (with an optional reason)
+  - Submit new leave requests on behalf of team members if needed

+- Supports all request types:

+  - New request
+  - Change request
+  - Cancellation request

+- Actions taken here automatically update:

+  - The employee’s pending/approved/rejected lists
+  - Their personal calendar

+- Provides a central place for managers to handle all outstanding team leave decisions.

+### Team's approved leaves

+- Restricted to: Managers and Owners.
+- Displays all approved leave requests for team members.
+- Managers and Owners can:

+  - View details of approved leaves (dates, type, notes, workday count)
+  - Undo approval, returning a leave request to the pending state if adjustments are needed

+- Actions automatically update:

+  - The employee’s calendars
+  - Their pending, approved, and rejected leave lists

+- Provides a central place to track confirmed team leaves and make adjustments when necessary.

+### Team's rejected leaves

+- Restricted to: Managers and Owners.
+- Displays all rejected leave requests for team members.
+- Managers and Owners can:

+  - View details of rejected leaves (dates, type, notes, workday count)
+  - Reopen rejected requests, returning them to the pending state if adjustments are needed

+- Actions automatically update:

+  - The employee’s calendars
+  - Their pending, approved, and rejected leave lists

+- Provides a central place for managers to track and handle all rejected leave requests for the team.

 ### Your pending requests